 - Should you fail to comply with the terms of the regulation, you may lose your study place.
 A decision to revoke your study place can be appealed.
 The appeal must be filed in writing with the university's registrar within three weeks from the when the decision was announced.

-- For a student admitted to the later part of a program (to the second or third year of a basic program), an individual study plan is drawn up, which may mean deviations from the requirements in sections 2 and 3.
+- For a student admitted to the later part of a programme at first cycle (to the second or third year of a Bachelor's level programme), an individual study plan is drawn up, which may mean deviations from the requirements in sections 2 and 3.

 - A student can be granted an individual study plan for personal reasons.
 An individual study plan may mean deviations from the requirements in paragraphs 2 and 3.
 It is the student's own responsibility to contact the Student guidance counsellor at your programme as soon as a valid reason has arisen.
 Both parties are required to approve an individual study plan in consensus.

-- Approved leave from studies can be granted at the earliest after a semester's studies on the education programme to which you have been admitted.
-The Student guidance counsellor at your programme can approve an application for a study leave.
+- A leave of absence from studies can be granted at the earliest after the first semester of the programme to which you have been admitted.
+The Student guidance counsellor can approve an application for a study leave.

 For further information please contact Chalmers Admissions at email@example.com